Welcome to my Trip Report on Mandarin Airlines flight from Magong to Taipei Songshan Airport!

 Actual arrival time: 1515

-Once boarding commerced, I made my way to the seat.
-Unfortunately the flight was full, I guess these passengers also took advantage of the cheap fare.
-Not long after I took some photos of the cabin, my seat mate arrived.
+Once boarding commenced, I made my way to the seat.
+Unfortunately, the flight was full, I guess these passengers also took advantage of the cheap fare.
+Not long after I took some photos of the cabin, my seatmate arrived.
 Legroom space of this aircraft is good, so didn't feel cramp at all, I could ride on this for 2-3 hours.

-Unlike my previous flight with this airline, photography of the cabin was allowed, thanks goodness!
+Unlike my previous flight with this airline, photography of the cabin was allowed, thank goodness!

 My 5th time riding on the ERJ-190